Buying a Home in the Orlando Area?

-Now that you have found your mortgage professional, it’s time to get pre-approved for your loan.
+Now that you have found your mortgage professional, it’s time to get pre-approved for your home loan.
 Your pre-approval will determine how much house you can afford and how much your payments will be.
-Completing this step will allow you to move swiftly with minimal stress when you find the perfect home, especially when there are other interested buyers competing for the same house.
+Completing this step will allow you to move swiftly with minimal stress when you find the perfect home—especially when there are other interested buyers competing for the same house.

 With your pre-approval in hand, you will only need to have an appraisal and survey on the property to complete the loan process.
 This will give you the freedom to focus on the home inspections once you find your dream home.
-It also indicates to the seller that you are serious, and you really can afford to buy the property.
+It also indicates to the seller that you are serious, and that you really can afford to buy their home.

-Note: Ask for a Good Faith Estimate (GFE).
-The good faith estimate is a detailed estimate of loan cost and what your mortgage payment will be.
+NOTE: Ask Your Lender for a Good Faith Estimate (GFE).
+The Good Faith Estimate is a detailed estimate of your loan cost and what your mortgage payment will be.
 Your lender is required to provide you with a GFE within 3 days of making your formal loan application.